The Seeing Eye GPS™

-POI Source: Choose between using FourSquare or Google POIs as your default POI Source.
+POI Source: Choose between using FourSquare or OSM POIs as your default POI Source.

 Shake: The Shake Feature is available in the Location, Route Loaded and POI Results Screens.
-You can choose either On or Off.
-Under this selection, you will hear “Shake On”, which is the default.
+You can choose either Off, Medium or Hard.
+Under this selection, you will hear “Shake Medium”, which is the default.
+If you find that the Shake feature is activating too much, you can select the Hard setting.
 To deactivate Shake throughout the application, select Shake Off.

 Low Vision: The Low Vision options offer three choices for the background and text themes, Black/White, White/Black, and Yellow/Black.
 Black/White, or Black text on a white background is the default, so when you navigate through the choices, you will hear “Selected, Black/White, 1 of 3.”
 To change this, navigate to your preferred Low Vision settings and select.